daydy225/extended_bloglist_ap-2/readme.md

 ## 7.11: React Query and context step 3

 - Expand your solution so that it is again possible to like and delete a blog.

+## 7.11: React Query and context step 4

+- Use the useReducer-hook and context to manage the data for the logged in user.